Skip to main content

 Coco & Eve Sunny Honey Bali Bronzing Foam

-The smell of this mousse has a strong and very sweet scent.
-I blindly described it as caramel-esque, but Coco and Eve says that the sweetness I’m smelling is tropical Balinese mango and guava.
-Almost all of the tanners had a strong scent that lingered until the formula was washed off and sometimes even for a few hours after a shower and this was no different.
+The smell of this mousse has a strong and lovely scent.
+I described it as caramel-esque, but Coco and Eve say the sweetness I’m smelling is actually from tropical Balinese mango and guava.
+Almost all of the self-tanners had a strong scent that lingered until the formula was washed off and sometimes even for a few hours after a shower and this was no different.

 Pros